mtccatx/website/includes/docs/02-hosting.md

 translate `~` to `/home/<YOUR USERNAME>` when it sees it.
 On the website we use `/~<YOUR USERNAME>` as part of the URL mostly by convention.
 </details>

+Additionally, the filename `index.html` is special and can be omitted in the URL.
+For example, if you go to to `https://moontowercomputer.club/~foo/`, the file in `/home/foo/public/index.html` will be served.
+If you go to `https://moontowercomputer.club/~foo/bar`, `/home/foo/public/bar/index.html` will be served, assuming that `/home/foo/public/bar` doesn't already exist as a file.

+### Sounds good, let's get a nice landing page going!

 First things first, you'll need to have set up your ssh access.
 Next you'll need some kind of editor.
 You have two options here: